frizzleb/tootsie/README.md

 Tootsie
 =======

-Tootsie (formerly called Tranz) is a simple audio/video/image transcoding/modification application written in Ruby.
-It can transcode audio, video and images between different formats, and also perform basic manipulations such as scaling.
+Tootsie (formerly called Tranz) is a simple, robust, scalable audio/video/image transcoding/modification application.

+Tootsie can transcode audio, video and images between different formats, and also perform basic manipulations such as photo scaling and cropping, for generating thumbnails and photos at different resolutions.
-Tootsie has the following external dependencies:

-* FFmpeg for transcoding of video and audio.
-* ImageMagick/GraphicsMagick for image conversion.
-* Amazon S3 for loading and storage of files (optional).
-* Amazon Simple Queue Service for internal task queue management (optional).

 Overview
 --------